Trips

 Often called the “Super Bowl of Salmon” this is the most famous salmon fishery in the Pacific Northwest.
 As the river warms up the fish start stacking up in the estuary while they get used to the warmer temperatures.
 This warm water encourages short tempered fish that are ready for a hard fight.

-On a typical day we will leave port first thing in the morning, although some days may be adjusted for tides.
-We will troll a combination of fresh bait, spinners, and hard plastic stuffer baits.
+On a typical day we will leave port first thing in the morning.
+We will troll a combination of fresh bait, spinners, and hard plastic stuffer baits depending on conditions.

 Buoy 10 fishing seasons typically start August 1st with Chinook closing after Labor Day weekend.
 Coho typically continues through September.